-Cognitive behavioral therapy (CBT) is an evidence-based talking therapy that focuses on helping you change problematic behaviour by reprogramming your thought patterns.
-It is an important part of our rehabilitation programme and can be used to treat a wide range of mental health issues and alcohol and drug use problems.
+Cognitive behavioral therapy (CBT) is an evidence-based talking therapy that focuses on helping you change problematic behavior by reprogramming your thought patterns.
+It is an important part of our rehabilitation program and can be used to treat a wide range of mental health issues and alcohol and drug use problems.

-At our cognitive behavioral therapy retreat, you’ll engage in regular CBT sessions led by fully qualified counsellors who have extensive experience in using CBT to treat addiction behavior and mental health disorders.
-You’ll learn to think critically about challenging situations and develop a thorough understanding of how your thoughts and feelings influence your behaviour.
+At our cognitive behavioral therapy retreat, you’ll engage in regular CBT sessions led by fully qualified counselors who have extensive experience in using CBT to treat addiction behavior and mental health disorders.
+You’ll learn to think critically about challenging situations and develop a thorough understanding of how your thoughts and feelings influence your behavior.

 Cognitive behavioural therapy is based on the assumption that human behavior is learned and can therefore be unlearned or relearned.
 Through the use of empathetic conversation, CBT practitioners help patients recognise and change cognitive distortions – the irrational thought processes that contribute to many psychological issues.